Joey Graham

 Joseph Graham (born June 11, 1982) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
+He holds the NBA draft combine bench press record.

 College career

 Graham played college basketball for the University of Central Florida (2000–02) and Oklahoma State University (2003–05).
 He averaged 13.0 points and 5.2 rebounds in four collegiate seasons and helped OSU to the Final Four in his junior campaign.

 Professional career

 Toronto Raptors (2005–2009)

 Graham was selected by the Toronto Raptors with the 16th overall pick in the 2005 NBA draft.
 In his first two seasons with the Raptors, he averaged 6.5 points and 3.1 rebounds in 159 regular season games, and shot .826 (218–264) from the charity stripe.
-He registered a career-high 19 points on five occasions and grabbed a personal-best 12 rebounds on March 30, 2007 against the Washington Wizards.
+He registered a career-high 19 points on five occasions and grabbed a personal-best 12 rebounds on March 30, 2007, against the Washington Wizards.

 Graham missed the majority of Toronto's November schedule in the 2007–08 season.
 He appeared in a career-low 38 games in 2007–08.
 He averaged career highs in 2008–09, with 7.7 points and 3.7 rebounds per game.
-On February 1, 2009, he recorded a career high-tying 12 rebounds against the Orlando Magic.
+On February 1, 2009, he recorded a career-high-tying 12 rebounds against the Orlando Magic.
 Three days later, he scored a career-high 24 points against the Los Angeles Lakers.
 Another six days later, he tied his career high with 24 points against the Minnesota Timberwolves.